CohenAuditoryLab/auditory-ising/README.txt

 SAMPLE_ISING_EXACT - produces the probability distribution based on model parameters.
 Can also be used to produce independent rather than Ising models.

 MH_SAMPLE_ISING - helper function in ESTIMATE_ISING_V2.
 Used in computing new state on each iteration.

+*** All existing figures are saved in Google Drive, with links to individual folders in shared spreadsheet! ***